jackdbd/zig-tour/README.md

 ## PDF export

 Slidev allows [exporting the slides to a PDF](https://sli.dev/guide/exporting.html#pdf).
 This feature relies on [Playwright](https://playwright.dev/) and requires [playwright-chromium](https://www.npmjs.com/package/playwright-chromium) to work.
-Since I did not want to install Playwright when building on Vercel (so deployments are faster), I declared it as a dev dependency and set `npm install --production` as the Vercel `installCommand` in `vercel.json`.
+Since I did not want to install Playwright when building on Vercel (so deployments are faster), I declared it as a dev dependency and set `npm install --omit=dev` as the Vercel `installCommand` in `vercel.json`.

 Run this command to export the slides to `assets/zig-tour.pdf`: